Boring mill John Smeaton

-Signed and dated in the bottom right corner and inscribed ‘Upright of the Boring Mill for CYLINDERS Upright of the Boring Mill for GUNS’
+Signed and dated in the bottom right corner and inscribed ‘Plan of the BLACKING MILL Plan of the Mill or turning the Grindstones of Carron Works’

 Original drawing from Designs by the late John Smeaton made on various occasions in the course of his employment as a Civil Engineer from the year 175[?] to 179[?], Volume 2.
 Containing Designs for Mills and Hydraulic Engines.
 Collected and arranged by John Farey, 1821.